-The BCM94311MCAG is a 802.11ag Wireless LAN PCI-E Mini Card from Broadcom Corporation operating in the 5150 MHz - 5350 MHz & 5745 MHz - 5825 MHz frequency ranges.
-The device has two diversity antennas.
-For testing the device will be installed in a HP model: HSTNN-CO2C laptop PC.
+The Broadcom 802.11ag Mini PCI Card is a Broadcom 802.11ag Mini PCI Card from Broadcom Corporation operating in the 5150 MHz - 5350 MHz & 5745 MHz - 5825 MHz frequency ranges.
 The objective of the measurements done by Cetecom Inc. was the dosimetric assessment of one device.
 The tests were performed in configurations for devices operated next to a person's body.
 The examinations were carried out with the dosimetric assessment system SARA2 described below.